mhinz/vim-rfc/README.md

 Usage
 =====

-There are only two commands defined: RQ and QG for querying and getting respectively.
+There are only two commands defined: RQ and RG for querying and getting respectively.

 Query the RFC database: